 Her body of work revolves around the use of space, both urban and architectural in the contemporary urban landscape to highlight major social phenomena, focusing primarily on cities in conflict, political boundaries, and community resilience.

 In Mexico, she has photographed the effects of violence in Ciudad Juarez and the political boundaries of México City.
 In the U.S. she has documented urban decline, racial segregation, and socioeconomic contrasts mainly on the east coast and the south.

-She is currently part of the 2020-2022 Hamiltonian Artists fellowship in Washington DC.
+She was a 2020-2022 Hamiltonian Artists fellowship in Washington DC.